-During the summer of 2019, Learn & Earn will serve Allegheny County and/or City of Pittsburgh residents who are at least 14, and no older than 21, as of June 17, 2019, and who meet income requirements.
+During the summer of 2020, Learn & Earn will serve Allegheny County and/or City of Pittsburgh residents who are at least 14, and no older than 21, as of June 15, 2020, and who meet income requirements.
 Interested youth will be required to complete an online application and both eligibility and selection will be determined by Partner4Work.
-The date of the age eligibility cut off will be determined each year of subsequent contracts.
 Providers are asked to assist youth with enrolling in Learn & Earn when possible and may request youth be placed with them.
 Learn & Earn and Partner4Work cannot guarantee placements.